The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Data

 We also made use of deep catalogues, produced by \citet{2015rubele} from the epoch-merged multi-band images.
-These deep catalogues were used for refining the individual epoch catalogues from spurious detections and moreover, they provide information about colour and morphology essential for identifying background galaxies, which were absent in the individual catalogues.
+These deep catalogues were used for refining the individual epoch catalogues from spurious detections, and moreover, they provide information about colour and morphology essential for identifying background galaxies, which were absent in the individual catalogues.

-\section{Determining Proper Motion of Stars}
+\section{Determining proper motion of stars}

 For deriving the proper motion of stars in the LMC, we followed the method developed by \citet{2016cioni} and later improved by \citet{2018florian2,2018florian1,2021florian,2022florian}.
-The proper motion calculations were performed on a per detector per pawprint level to eliminate systemic offsets while combining them.
+The proper motion calculations were performed on a per-detector per pawprint level to eliminate systemic offsets while combining them.
 The individual epoch catalogues per detector obtained from PSF photometry consist of central coordinates of sources in Right Ascension (RA) and Declination (Dec), the x and y pixel coordinates in the detector, and zero-point corrected magnitudes.
-From the deep-tile catalogues, we selected only sources detected in both the \textit{J} and \textit{K$_s$} bands, and assigned them a unique source ID.
+From the deep-tile catalogues, we selected only sources detected in both the J and K$_s$ bands, and assigned them a unique source ID.
 Subsequently, the individual epoch catalogues were cross-matched with the deep catalogues, applying a matching radius of 0.2\arcsec.
 The cross-match removed false detections resulting from PSF photometry and created a consistent set of sources across all epochs.
+The background galaxies within single-epoch catalogues were identified following criteria based on \citet{2019bell}, and utilised the colour, magnitude, and stellar probability information from the deep dataset.
+Finally, the individual epoch catalogues were split into two separate sets: one comprising stellar sources and the other consisting of background galaxies.